 In recent years, halogen bulbs are gradually being phased out and removed from the shelves across Europe.
 An LED bulb is much more durable, lasting on average 20-30 years compared to a halogen bulb which only lasts around 2 years.
 If a house swapped ten halogen bulbs for LED bulbs, it could help make a saving of £112 a year, over a long time period.

 3. Replacing your old boiler

 Heating sits at 55% of a home’s energy costs, so this is where a homeowner can make significant savings.
 Replacing an old boiler that has an appliance rating of G with a new A-rated boiler (one that includes a programmer and thermostat) could save you £305 annually.

 4. Insulate your house

-It is thought that around one-quarter of household heat is lost via the roof.
-Lost insulation isn’t very expensive and easy to fit, so it is a great place to start.
+It is thought that around one-quarter of household heat is loft via the roof.
+Loft insulation isn’t very expensive and easy to fit, so it is a great place to start.